makhov/gogsweb/README.md

 ## License

-Gogs Web is under Apache v2 License.
+Gitea Web is under Apache v2 License.
 See the [LICENSE](LICENSE) file for the full license text.